-The obverse of this coin shows the head of Zeus crowned with oak leaves.
-In Greek Mythology, Zeus oversaw the universe and was the most powerful god.
-He ruled the other Olympian Gods as both a father, as head of the family and as king.
-He was the god of sky and thunder and his symbols are the bull and oak along with the eagle and thunderbolt.
+The obverse side of this 2nd century BC bronze coin, shows the head of Zeus crowned with oak leaves.
+In Greek mythology, Zeus oversaw the universe and was the "Father of gods and men."
+He ruled as king of the gods on Mount Olympus and as god of the sky and thunder with the power to hurl lightning bolts as a weapon.
 Known for his escapades, Zeus fathered many godly and heroic children including Aphrodite, Athena, Apollo, Artemis, Hermes, Persephone, Dionysus, Perseus and Hercules.

 The reverse side shows Hera seated on a throne while holding a scepter.
 Hera was the goddess of women and marriage.
 She was married to Zeus and was worshiped as the Queen of Heaven.
-One of her characteristics was her jealousy and vengeful nature against Zeus's other lovers and offspring along with the mortals who crossed her.
+One of her characteristics was her jealousy and vengeful nature against Zeus' other lovers and offspring, along with the mortals who crossed her.